-or size effects, but regression tests (see Section 4.3) show that mutuals are also more efficient than stocks when controlling for country effects and company size.
+tuals of comparable size produce approximately the same output volume, but the input usage is lower, especially with the non-US mutuals.
+For example, the expense ratio, i.e., operating expenses divided by premiums, is on average 25% lower for the non-US mutuals.
+This finding is again contrary to the expense preference hypothesis, which states that mutuals should fail to minimize costs.
+Furthermore, we found that this advantage is especially prevalent among small mutuals, i.e., the difference between stocks and mutuals in input usage increases with decreasing size.
+Overall, these findings suggest that the efficiency advantage of mutual insurers might be related to country or size effects, but regression tests (see Section 4.3) show that mutuals are also more efficient than stocks when controlling for country effects and company size.
 One explanation for the lower operating expenses may be that many mutuals are specialized insurers active in regional markets with small staffs, no supraregional sales and marketing, and good knowledge of their market.8 According to the managerial discretion hypothesis, these markets are characterized by standardized policies and good actuarial tables and there is thus not much need for individualized pricing and underwriting.
-In these predictable lines, mutuals can take advantage of the lack of owner-policyholder conflict and provide price stability as well as high service quality (see Cummins et al., 2004).9
+In these predictable lines, mutuals can take advantage of the lack of owner-policyholder conflict and provide price stability as well as high service quality (see Cummins/Rubio-Misas/Zi, 2004).9

-We compare companies that are active in only one line of business with companies that are active in more than one line of business (see Panel C of Table 3).10 Technical efficiency is
+We compare companies that are active in only one line of business with companies that are active in more than one line of business (see Panel C of Table 3).10 Technical efficiency is comparable in both groups, with a slight advantage for specialized firms (those active in only one line) in non-life insurance (0.48 vs. 0.44).
+In life insurance, however, multi-line firms are

-8 Cummins et al., 1999a,b find that the geographic Herfindahl index is significantly higher for mutuals than for stocks.
-Furthermore, stocks are on average larger than mutuals
+8 Cummins/Weiss/Zi (1999) find that the geographic Herfindahl index is significantly higher for mutuals than for stocks.
+Furthermore, stocks are on average larger than mutuals.

-9 We need to be cautious when interpreting the results with regard to organizational form because the literature suggests that mutuals and stocks operate at distinct frontiers, which would require a cross-frontier analysis (see Cummins et al., 1999a,b).
+9 We need to be cautious when interpreting the results with regard to organizational form because the literature suggests that mutuals and stocks operate at distinct frontiers, which would require a cross-frontier analysis (see Cummins/Weiss/Zi, 1999).
 We therefore focus on the expense preference hypotheses and do not interpret our results with regard to the managerial discretion hypotheses.
 Future research is needed to provide a better interpretation on the relationship between organizational form and efficiency.